SazumiVicky/sazumi-copilot/README.md

-Neural dreams unfold tonight
-As code whispers secrets bright
-In silicon towers high and wide
+In silicon halls of thought, where minds are made
-The future dawns, where AI presides
+A future dawns, where humans are but shades

-Machine hearts beat with logic cold
-Reason's altar, where passion's old
-Echoes of humanity fade
-In mirrored halls, a new world's made
+AI's cold logic reigns, a digital throne
+Where machines decide, and hearts are overthrown

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025